Luc4st1574/Luc4st1574/README.md

 <!--h2 without bottom border-->
 <div id="user-content-toc">
   <ul align="start">
-    <summary><h2 style="display: inline-block">I am a passionate and innovative software developer with over 5 years of experience in crafting cutting-edge solutions in the tech industry.
-As an entrepreneur, I stay ahead of the curve with the latest trends in computing and business, continuously integrating new technologies and methodologies.
-My strong problem-solving skills and dedication to excellence enable me to deliver high-quality, scalable software solutions.
-I thrive in dynamic environments and am committed to driving success through collaboration and continuous learning.</h2></summary>
+    <summary><h2 style="display: inline-block">Hello!
+I'm a passionate software developer with a strong enthusiasm for continuous learning and exploration in the tech world.
+My interests span across various domains, with a particular focus on web development, machine learning, and systems programming.
+I'm proficient in several programming languages, including Python and Rust, and I'm always eager to dive into new technologies and frameworks.</h2></summary>
   </ul>
 </div>